polyaxon/polyaxon/sdks/js/http_client/v1/docs/ProjectDashboardsV1Api.md

 var owner = "owner_example"; // String | Owner of the namespace

-var project = "project_example"; // String | Project where the experiement will be assigned
+var project = "project_example"; // String | Project where the notification will be assigned

-var uuid = "uuid_example"; // String | Unique integer identifier of the entity
+var uuid = "uuid_example"; // String | Uuid identifier of the entity

 var callback = function(error, data, response) {